Francesco Fonti

 Francesco Fonti (February 22, 1948 – December 5, 2012) was an Italian criminal and a member of the 'Ndrangheta, a Mafia-type organisation in Calabria, who became a turncoat (pentito) collaborating with the authorities.
 He revealed radioactive waste dumping by the 'Ndrangheta.

 Early criminal career

 He was initiated in the 'Ndrangheta in 1966 by Francesco Commisso in Siderno, the right-hand man of Antonio Macrì, the undisputed boss at the time.
 In 1975, Macrì was killed in the so-called First 'Ndrangheta war.
 Fonti moved to the Pelle-Romeo clan from San Luca, headed by Sebastiano Romeo.
 He reached the rank of vangelo.

 He began as a drug courier, between Lombardy and Emilia-Romagna, and was sentenced to 50 years in prison for drug trafficking.
-Since January 1994 he is a collaborator of justice (pentito).
+From January 1994 he was a collaborator of justice (pentito).
 His testimony covered the role of the clans from San Luca in the 'Ndrangheta, the Second 'Ndrangheta war and the constitution of La Provincia, a provincial commission of the 'Ndrangheta formed at the end of the war in September 1991, to avoid further internal conflicts.